wp-plugins/magic-action-box/readme.txt

 * added more classes to generated button css code
 * [fix] updated linear-gradient in button css code to use new W3c implementation

+= 2.10 =
+* Added Random Box type to display a random action box from a specified set of action boxes
+* Added feature to display video beside selected action boxes

 = 2.9.10 =
 * Fixes
+* made css more specific in button css code
+* custom buttons now working for Opt In box type
+* added [mab_button] shortcode

 = 2.9.5 =
 * Fixed css generator where it wasn't putting out the property for submit buttons on hover